cp2k/cp2k/README_cmake.md

 Also note that CP2K dependencies will most likely have the same issue (COSMA with cray-libsci for instance)

-## typical examples of cmake use
+## typical examples of CMake use

-The following list gives several examples of cmake command lines.
-Just add `-DCP2K_USE_SIRIUS=ON` to add support of SIRIUS in cp2k
+The following list gives several examples of CMake command lines.
+Just add `-DCP2K_USE_SIRIUS=ON` to add support of SIRIUS in CP2K

 ```shell
 cmake -DCP2K_INSTALL_PREFIX=/myprefix ..